kalee26/kalee26.github.io/_posts/2022-07-27-chapter-one.md

 You can test your understanding by choosing your own partitions to conjugate using the interactive sketch below.
 Click 'Flip it' to see the conjugated partition.
 <iframe style="width: 470px; height: 280px; overflow: hidden;"  scrolling="no" frameborder="0" src="https://editor.p5js.org/klee26/full/pFiieeQ9h"></iframe>

+### Adding and removing boxes

+One thing we can look at with partitions is the conditions for adding or removing boxes.
+What if we want to add (or remove) a box in such a way that the result is a valid partition?

 <iframe style="width: 600px; height: 600px; overflow: hidden;"  scrolling="no" frameborder="0" src="https://editor.p5js.org/klee26/full/e2ZrTT-TO"></iframe>